 - Voice and Voice Development

-Students arrive on campus between 2:00 and 4:00 PM for registration and check-in on Sunday, July 2 and check-out Friday afternoon, July 14.
+Campers are to arrive on campus between 2:00 and 4:00 PM for registration and check-in on Sunday, June 24 and check-out Friday afternoon, July 6.
 Sunday registration is followed by orientation, dinner and welcome activities.
 Institute sessions begin Monday morning.
 During a typical day, students attend classes in the morning and afternoon and participate in recreational activities and rehearsals in the evening.
 View a sample schedule.

 Morning sessions focus on actor training, including improvisation, text analysis, character development, staging, voice production and movement for actors.
 All students will learn more about theatre through text and performance.

 Afternoons are devoted to design and technical theatre, with sessions in stage managing, scenery, costume and lighting.
 Students will receive experience and training in all areas, with opportunities to focus on one or two areas during the course of the two weeks.
 Other afternoon sessions provide students with experience in voice and voice development.
 Two voice training sessions early in the Institute lead to options for more sessions in voice for the stage, including some preparation for musical theatre.
 In the late afternoons students will choose particular areas to work on: voice for the stage, acting, design, technical theater and/or stage managing.

 At least one field trip to a professional theatre will be included in the schedule.
 Students will tour the facility and view a professional theatre performance.

 The program will conclude with a public performance of scenes and at least one rehearsed short play.